-To learn more about the Ruskin Validator System Factory mounted on the fire/smoke damper to simplify installation. and our complete product line, or to locate a Ruskin representative near you, visit our website at www.ruskin.com, or call us at (816) 761-7476.
+To learn more about the Ruskin Validator System and our complete product line, or to locate a Ruskin representative near you, visit our website at www.ruskin.com, or call us at (816) 761-7476.
+(816) 761-7476.
+Factory mounted on the fire/smoke damper factory mounted on the installation.